 Security licence exemption for ID scanning

-Mandatory ID scanning for most liquor licensed venues in safe night precincts commences on 1 July 2017.
+Mandatory ID scanning for most liquor licensed venues in safe night precincts commenced on 1 July 2017.

 As a general principle, anyone involved in screening the entry of a person into a place must be licensed as a crowd controller.